mafintosh/link-bin/README.md

 file that runs `atom-shell app.js` and add that file to the `bin` entry in `package.json` which means that when you run `my-atom-shell-app` afterwards on the command line it will execute the atom-shell app

+You can also publish it to npm which means other people will be able to `npm install -g my-atom-shell-app` and run `my-atom-shell-app` to execute the atom-shell app

 ## License

 MIT